dubcl/am-dub-layout/README.md

 # Attract-Mode personal layout

-This is a personal layout for the [Attract-Mode Plus](https://github.com/oomek/attractplus) front-end, based on de Basic layout.
+This is a personal layout for the [Attract-Mode Plus](https://github.com/oomek/attractplus) front-end, based on the Basic layout.

 <img src="preview.jpeg" alt="Layout Preview" width="500" height="300">